lavender farming profit per acre | lavender cultivation in India

 lavender varieties

-While talking about lavender cultivars there are four types of lavender varieties which are mentioned below
+There are 4 types of lavender varieties which are mentioned below:

 True lavender varieties